 Talnakh Will Be!

 Complimentary global shipping or collect from our gallery

-Aleksander Vladimirovich Ishin (b.
-1941) graduated from the Surikov State Art Institute in 1966, following a creative trip to Norilsk in 1965 that profoundly influenced his artistic vision.
-He held his first solo exhibitions in 1965 at the Palace of Culture in Norilsk and at the editorial office of "Youth" magazine in Moscow.
-His work was exhibited at the Central House of Workers in the Arts (1976), "Mars" Gallery (1991), and the Central House of Artists (1991).
 In 1992, he held a solo exhibition in Landkern, Germany.
-He was named an Honoured Artist of the Russian Federation in 2000 and People's Artist of the Russian Federation in 2011.
-His works are held in the State Russian Museum, the Tretyakov Gallery, the State Museum of Modern Art in Tsaritsyno, and the Marc Chagall Museum in Vitebsk.
+He was named an Honoured Artist of the Russian Federation in 2000 and a People’s Artist in 2011.
+His works are held in major institutions including the State Russian Museum, the Tretyakov Gallery, the State Museum of Modern Art in Tsaritsyno, and the Marc Chagall Museum in Vitebsk.

+Talnakh Will Be!